celi52/si-hdgnn/README.md

 This repo provides a reference implementation of **HDGNN** as described in the paper:

->  Quantifying the Scientific Impact via Heterogeneous Dynamical Graph Neural Network.
+>  Quantifying the Scientific Impact via Heterogeneous Dynamical Graph Neural Network
->  [Xovee Xu](xovee.cn), Fan Zhou, Ce Li, Goce Trajcevski, Ting Zhong and Guanyu Zhu.
+>  [Xovee Xu](https://xovee.cn), Fan Zhou, Ce Li, Goce Trajcevski, Ting Zhong and Guanyu Zhu
->  Submitted to GLOBECOM 2020 SAC BD, under review
+>  Submitted for review

 ## Requirements
 The code was tested with `Python 3.7`, `tensorflow-gpu 2.0.0`, `torch 1.0.1` and `Cuda 10.0`.
 Install the dependencies via Anaconda: